pachun/pachun/README.md

 I spend my time building things that I believe will make people happier and [writing about it](https://pachulski.me).
 Most days, I do it in exchange for mortgage payments, nice dinners, puppy pampering provisions and hockey pads.

-If you have similar sentiments and need help with anything, [please get in touch](https://pachulski.me/work-with-me)!
+If you have a question for me, [please get in touch](https://pachulski.me/work-with-me)!

 You'll hear back...
 I'm an inbox zero guy ✊